jeffreyluo98/UI-dining-menu/README.md

-# Api.ai - sample webhook implementation in Python

-This is a really simple webhook implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.
+# UIUC Dining bot

+This is a CS125 project created by Zhili Luo (zhilil2) and Zhengsan Chang (zc17).
+Based on Weather Webhook Fulfillment Sample by DialogFlow(api.ai)

 More info about Api.ai webhooks could be found here:
 [Api.ai Webhook](https://docs.api.ai/docs/webhook)